 WordPress themes control how your site looks and behaves.
-Whether you are starting fresh or switching up an existing site, the process of installing a theme is the same regardless of where the theme comes from.
-You can pull one from the built-in catalogue or upload a file you have downloaded elsewhere.
+Whether you are applying a new WordPress theme to a fresh site or switching an existing one, the process to install a WordPress theme is the same regardless of where the theme comes from.
+You can pull a free theme from the built-in theme directory, buy a premium theme from a developer, or upload an installable WordPress file you downloaded elsewhere.

 This post covers both routes, along with a note on keeping your themes in good shape once they are installed.
 If you are new to WordPress, the UWH guide to WordPress is a good place to start before diving into themes.

 The built-in theme catalogue is the most direct route.
-From your WordPress dashboard, go to Appearance in the left-hand menu, then select Themes.
-You will see any themes already installed on your site listed here.
+From your WordPress admin dashboard, go to Appearance in the left-hand menu, then select Themes.
+You will see any themes already installed on your site listed here, including the WordPress default themes.

 When you find a theme you like, hover over it to reveal two options: Preview and Install.
 The preview loads a live view of your content inside the theme, which gives you a reasonable sense of how it will look before committing.
-Once you are ready, click Install, wait a moment for it to finish, then click Activate to make it live.
+Once you are ready, click the Install Now button to add the theme directly, wait a moment for it to finish, then click the Activate button to make it live.

 If you change your mind later, switching themes is straightforward.
 Any theme you have installed stays in your themes menu, so you can move between them without losing your previous setup.